Choculat/Open-Koodo/README.md

 > [!CAUTION]
 > :rotating_light: **Free and Open-Source Android is under threat.** Google will turn Android into a locked-down platform, restricting your essential freedom to install apps of your choice.
 Make your voice heard – [**Keep Android Open**](https://keepandroidopen.org/).

-Minimal app to see basic info like remaining minutes and texts from a Koodo prepaid plan Support SMS 2FA
+## Unofficial Koodo Prepaid self-serve app for Android

+- Native login with email, password, and SMS 2FA
+- View plan name, minutes and texts used/remaining
+- Renewal date
+- Swipe to refresh
+- Material You dynamic color (Android 12+)

-Not endorsed by Koodo Mobile
+**Not endorsed by Koodo Mobile**